ThomasBowers/Durham-p5-lib/README.md

 ## My example Implementation
 I've implemented my tree class so that it pushes multiple tree objects into an array and draws them on to a canvas appearing like a forest.
 I've added html form controls to demonstrate initialising tree objects with different parameters.
-The kill trees button shows is there to show how through getters and setters I can manipulate tree objects after creation.
+The kill trees button is there to show how through getters and setters I can manipulate tree objects after creation.
 There are also options to remove trees adding to the user experience.
-Ive also added a reset button that moves the trees to the bottom of the window if the window is re-sized as p5 coordinates start from the top and extend downwards.
+I've also added a reset button that moves the trees to the bottom of the window if the window is re-sized as p5 coordinates start from the top and extend downwards.
 <a name="Tree"></a>